Our laboratory is preparing to undergo renovation.

 The UW School of Nursing Office for Nursing Research offers state of the art, comprehensive research laboratory services for clients in Seattle and the Pacific Northwest.

 From cell to society, research at the UW School of Nursing spans topics, settings and populations to inform how we can improve the health of all.
 A key component of this is our ONR Laboratory Testing Services.
 For decades the Laboratory Testing Services has perform timely, rigorous, efficient, and reproducible biobehavioral analyses.
 Today, our laboratory’s infrastructure and technical experts are available to help you design, execute, and analyze your clinical and translational data.
 These services are available to all members of the UW community and throughout the United States.
-For more information, please complete our lab intake form and a team member will be in touch soon.

 The ONR Labs specialize in the following four areas: